On the universality of late-time ringdown tail: Numerical methods

 In order to verify our findings numerically, we solve Eq.~\eqref{waveeq} for an initially localized Gaussian wave packet.
 In particular, we adopt the following initial conditions in the tortoise coordinate:

 with $\Psi(r_*,t) = 0$ initially.

-We set $r_g = 10M$ and $\sigma = 5M$ for the cases discussed in Sec.~\ref{bhcase}.
-For the BH surrounded by matter profiles (Sec.~\ref{dmcase}), we localize the Gaussian packet at the same radial coordinate value across the different cases ($r \sim 14M$ for the cases shown), again using $\sigma = 5M$.
+We set $r_g = 10M$ and $\delta = 5M$ for the cases discussed in Sec.~\ref{bhcase}.
+For the BH surrounded by matter profiles (Sec.~\ref{dmcase}), we localize the Gaussian packet at the same radial coordinate value across the different cases ($r \sim 14M$ for the cases shown), again using $\delta = 5M$.
 These choices produce tails scaling as $\propto t^{-2l-3}$.
 In all cases shown, the signal is extracted at $r_* \ll t-t'$ (for instance, $r_* \sim 50M$), and since for a Gaussian packet it also holds that $r_*' \ll t-t'$, the setup exactly matches the Price limit.
+We verified, by performing a resolution comparison, that the minimum strain amplitude not significantly affected by numerical noise in our simulations is approximately $10^{-12}$.
+However, in all the cases analyzed in this work, the strain remains larger than $10^{-9}$, ensuring that our results are not impacted by numerical artifacts.

 When solving Eq.~\eqref{waveeq}, not only initial conditions but also boundary conditions must be specified.

 In the BH case, we impose purely ingoing boundary conditions at the horizon, corresponding to